 The conventional approach to Manhattanizing curvilinear ILT masks requires a trade-off of accuracy for ILT runtime and the write time on the VSB mask writer.
 It is possible to get very close to a curvilinear target using many small rectilinear mask shapes to form curves with small "jogs" or "stair-steps."
 This approach creates fairly good curvilinear mask shapes using VSB writers.
-However, the shot count involved in this approach leads to impractical write-times if it were to be used on a full-chip ILT design.
-Alternatively, jog and step-sizes can be made larger, say 20nm, to contain VSB shot count, but even then, if practiced at a full-chip scale, write times would be prohibitive using conventional fracturing (without overlapping shots).
-Combined with the long runtimes of the traditional ILT software, even when running on a large bank of CPUs, ILT has been confined to "hotspot" use only.
+However, the shot count involved in this approach would lead to impractical write-times if it were to be used on a full-chip ILT design.
+Alternatively, jog and step-sizes can be made larger, say 20nm, to limit VSB shot count, but even then, if practiced at a full-chip scale, write times would be prohibitive using conventional fracturing (without overlapping shots).
+This practical reality, combined with the long runtimes of the traditional ILT software, even when running on a large bank of CPUs, has limited the use of ILT to small "hotspots."
 Yet the need to run ILT for hotspots suggests that there is general understanding that ILT produces superior process windows for the wafer.